Olesya (novel): Controversy

-The reason why Olesya was rejected by Russkoye Bogatstvo has never been explained.
+The reason that Olesya was rejected by Russkoye Bogatstvo has never been explained.
 "It could be surmised that the magazine leaders disagreed with the way the peasants' mob (which tried to lynch Olesya) was portrayed there.
 Depicting the rural people as an ignorant, aggressive and cruel mob totally contradicted the Narodnik ideas which Russkoye Bogatstvo was at the time propagating," biographer I.Pitlyar suggested.

 Summary

 Ivan Timofeevich seeks restorative peace in Polesye, but gets only intolerable boredom, from which the prospect of meeting a real witch offers a welcome diversion.
-Once, having lost his way in the woods, he hits upon a hut where abide an old woman and her granddaughter, hated and feared in the village for alleged sorcery.
-The narrator, who is deeply intrigued and touched by the girl's natural beauty, intelligence, insight and indeed some uncanny talents, becomes a frequent visitor, much for the displeasure of the old woman.
-Ivan and Olesya become close friends, then lovers, sharing deep and passionate mutual affection, doomed from the start - as Olesya's cards had foretold her.
+Once, having lost his way in the woods, he comes across a hut where an old woman and her granddaughter live.
+They are hated and feared in the village for their alleged sorcery.
+The narrator is deeply intrigued and touched by the girl's natural beauty, intelligence, insight and uncanny talents.
+He becomes a frequent visitor, much to the displeasure of her grandmother.
+Ivan and Olesya become close friends, then lovers, sharing deep mutual affection.
+However, this was doomed from the start as Olesya's cards had foretold.

-Both women live in constant fear of repression from the local authorities (their little house has been granted to them by a former landlord and now is to be retrieved by the new one) and aggression from the locals.
-Ivan manages to bribe a local policemen into leaving them alone for a while, but inadvertently himself causes great trouble.
+Both women live in constant fear of repression from the local authorities and aggression from the locals.
+Their little house had been granted to them by a former landlord and they will be removed by the new one.
+Ivan manages to bribe a local policemen into leaving them alone for a while which inadvertently causes him great trouble.